systemsnmr/ivtnmr/README.md

 <a name="acknowledgements"></a>
 ## Acknowledgements
 We thank J. Vollmer and G. Fengos for the help with network modeling.
 We acknowledge G. Wider and all members of the ETH BNSP platform for excellent maintenance of the NMR infrastructure.
 We thank all members of the Allain Lab, in particular F. Damberger, and the Parpan retreat participants for helpful discussions.
-This work was supported by the Promedica Stiftung, Chur (Grant 1300/M to Y.N.), Novartis Foundation and Krebsliga Zurich (Y.N.), NCCR RNA and Disease by the Swiss National Science Foundation (F.A. and N.R.).
+This work was supported by the Promedica Stiftung, Chur (Grant 1300/M to Y.N.), Novartis Foundation and Krebsliga Zurich (Y.N.), NCCR RNA and Disease by the Swiss National Science Foundation (F.A.).

 <a name="liability"></a>